AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     ![](assets/add-perso.png)

-1. Once your content is ready, save it then click the arrow to go back to the email creation screen.
+1. When your content is ready, save and close your design, then click **[!UICONTROL Save]** to go back to the email creation screen.

     ![](assets/save-content.png)